everx-labs/ton-labs-contracts/solidity/depool/README.md

 `<path_to_keys or seed_phrase>` - either the keyfile for the wallet making the stake, or the seed phrase in quotes

 `--depool_fee <depool_fee>` - value in tons, that is additionally attached to the message sent to the DePool to cover its fees.
 Change is returned to the sender.
-The default value, used if this option isn't configured, is 0.5 tons.
+The default value, used if this option isn't configured, is **0.5 tons**.
 It should be increased only if it proves insufficient and DePool begins to run out of gas on execution.

 Example: